hasankhan88999/EDA-Titanic/README.md

 # EDA-Titanic

- An analaysis on Titanic Dataset
+ An analaysis on Titanic Dataset to predict the survival using logistic regression model.